verbb/formie/docs/guides/integrations/using-guzzle-clients-from-formie-integrations-in-your-own-code.md

-# Using Guzzle clients from Formie integrations in your own code
+# Using Guzzle Clients from Formie Integrations in Your Own Code

 Formie supports more than 50 integrations — Mailchimp, HubSpot, Salesforce, Google Sheets, and many others.
 Each one configures a Guzzle client with the correct authentication, base URI, and error handling.
 You can reuse that work in your own PHP or Twig code without reimplementing OAuth or API credentials.